 AI specialists and assistants alongside data scientists will be involved to work with IoT technology to handle the chunk data that is obtainable from the more connected systems.

 Smart stores being powered by IoT is one IoT business opportunity that most retail stores are yet to embrace.
 Although many stores are already using RFID – Radio Frequency Identification tags to share insights on product inventories, a few are yet to modernize theirs.

-Also, smart lighting algorithm tells the duration a customer stays in a particular aisle or interact with items on the shelves in an aisle.
+Also, a smart lighting algorithm tells the duration a customer stays in a particular aisle or interact with items on the shelves in an aisle.
 Thus, IoT technologies will improve in this aspect to power smart stores to offer distinctive customer/consumer services based on preferences.